 - salt and pepper to taste

 - Add onion, celery, carrot, garlic, and stems from Swiss chard.

-- Add cooked vegetable mixture, lentils, potatoes, broth, and soy sauce in a 4- to 6-cup slow cooker.
-Stir to combine, cover, and cook on low heat for 8 hours.
+- Add cooked vegetable mixture, lentils, potatoes, broth, and soy sauce in a 4- to 6-quart slow cooker.

 - Just before soup is finished cooking, bring a large pot of water to a boil.
 Place reserved chard leaves in boiling water and cook until tender, about 5 minutes.

 There are affiliate links in this post, so if you click through and buy Fresh from the Vegetarian Slow Cooker, I'll get a few cents out of the deal.
 I promise not to spend it all in one place!